-It is important to lay a foundation for engagement from the outset.
+It's important to lay a foundation for engagement from the outset.
+This is the best time for a training checklist.
 Even before your new hire steps foot into the office, you can start pre-boarding with the help of mobile-first microlearning onboarding LMS such as EdApp.
 The visual engagement of infographics, videos, and animations embedded in micro-lessons will bring any org chart to life in a way that is just not possible in a boring PDF.
 Why not turn seemingly dull policy documents on flexible work, leave entitlements, office etiquette, and workplace health and safety into something fun and memorable?

 Pre-boarding is also a great way to embed new hires into the company culture from the outset.
 Think about including a ‘meet the team’ component and provide opportunities for interactivity with colleagues and supervisors to personalize the experience for new employees.
 Include gamification elements through entertaining quizzes about their new work environment that helps with orientation, build confidence, and help them feel organized before Day 1 even starts.